wjcldply/toLLMatch_Lite/README.md

     --download-dir $volume \
     --max-num-seqs 2
 ```

+Specify `--tensor-parallel-size 1` with a small model (e.g. `meta-llama/Meta-Llama-3-8B-Instruct`) to be sure nothing breaks.

 ### Using Single RTX3090 with 24GB ram to run LLaMA3.1-8B-Instruct with FP16
 ```
 cd evaluation